-ProClockers has a veteran review team that has many years of hands-on experience with different types of CPUs.
+ProClockers has a veteran review team that has many years of hands-on experience with different types of CPUs and next generation APU processors.
 Our team strives to give the most objective and unbiased CPU reviews and processor reviews to give our readers the knowledge they need to make the right purchase on their next build.
 We currently only have AMD processor reviews, but are also open to doing Intel processor reviews for those companies interested.

 Upon release, we reviewed the flagship of the Kaby Lake lineup, the Core i7-7700K.
 We came away rather impressed.
 Not only did it outperform the previous generation Core i7-6700K, it also proved to be a more capable overclocker.
 This time we have the Core i3-7350K.
 The Core i3 has half the hyperthreaded cores of a Core i7 and half the L3 cache at 4 MB.
 However Turbo Boost is disabled.
 Like its bigger brother, it features an unlocked multiplier though, for easy overclocking.
 This is something we haven’t seen since the 1st generation Core processors.